 8. White Countertops Made From Recycled Glass

 White recycled glass countertops are an option for a contemporary, modern design.
-White glass countertops will have flecks of colorful glass in them, but white and neutral flecks is an option!
-Yes, glass countertops are durable despite the name making it sound delicate, although they can scratch.
+White countertops made out of glass will have flecks of colorful or neutral flecks in them!
+Yes, glass countertops are indeed durable despite the name making it sound delicate, although they can scratch.
 They do not need a sealer.

 White recycled glass countertops range in price, but on average they are considered on the affordable end, and certainly less expensive than granite or quartz.